hoffmanc/resque-wiki/FAQ.md

 /ˈreskyo͞o/
 ```

-## How to perform the same job on all connected workers?
+## How to perform the same job on all the connected workers?
 For example, Perform a disk space check on every machine in a cluster, every machine will runs a worker.